Do You Need a Business Bank Account? Benefits & Drawbacks

 Who Needs a Business Bank Account?

 Nearly every business owner can benefit from a small business bank account.
 If you’re operating a business as a separate legal entity, you’re required to have a business account.
 Many are free to open and have no minimum balance or opening deposit requirements, and some even earn interest.
-You should strongly consider opening a business bank account if you:

 - Run a freelance business: Business bank accounts aren’t just for large corporations.
 A freelancer can keep their business finances separate from personal ones in a business bank account.
+Check out our top banks for self-employed professionals to find a good fit.

 - Have more than one business: A business bank account can help you keep the assets of multiple companies separated.
+Our roundup of the best banks for small businesses provide plenty of options.

 - Have a business partner: Because all partners will need access to business finances, you’ll want a separate account that everyone in your management team can check.

 - Own real estate investment properties: If you open a bank account for each investment property, it allows you to keep the finances of each one separate, which not only limits personal liability but also helps your tax professional keep deductions organized.
+See our leading banks for real estate investors for a suitable provider.

 - Have employees: Many banks offer payroll services to businesses, which allows you to make sure all payroll and deductions are handled accurately.
 Some banks even offer discounts on accounts for your employees.

 - Use multiple vendors: Banks also offer accounts payable (A/P) and accounts receivable (A/R) assistance for your business to ensure all your bills are paid and received on time.
+If you’re seeking excellent business services and software integrations, see our top-recommended banks for ecommerce businesses.

 - Need proof of business finances: If your business continues to grow, you’ll need financing at some point.
 If you take out credit in the business’ name, you’ll need tax documents that support your business’s ability to repay the loan.
+You may be interested in our list of the best banks for small business loans for options.

 How Does a Business Checking Account Work?

 A business checking account works very similarly to a personal checking account.
 Once you open the account, you can make deposits and withdrawals, write checks, send ACH and wire payments, and use a debit card for purchases.
+Both, however, give you access to overdraft protection and FDIC insurance protection.

 Having all your business transactions tied to a business account allows you to use financial software, such as QuickBooks, to manage your finances.
+To learn more about this business accounting software, read our guide on what QuickBooks is.

-Opening a business bank account will often take longer and require more paperwork than opening a personal bank account.
+Note that opening a business bank account will often take longer and require more paperwork than opening a personal bank account.
 However, most banks will allow you to open and fund an account on the same day.
 Fees for business accounts are usually higher than personal accounts, and thresholds to waive those fees are also higher.

-Business Bank Account vs Personal Bank Account
+Business Checking Bank Account vs Personal Checking Bank Account

-Business | Personal | |
+Business Checking | Personal Checking | |

 ---|---|---|